 Choose a program

-Employment of cardiac sonographers is expected to grow faster than average through the year 2010.
+Employment of cardiac sonographers is expected to grow much faster than average through the year 2022.
 Growth will occur as the population ages because the elderly have a higher incidence of cardiovascular diseases.
 Career opportunities will expand as advances in echocardiography reduce the need for more costly and invasive procedures.

 Hospitals will remain the principal employers of cardiac sonographers.
 Additional job growth will occur in physicians' offices, clinics and diagnostic imaging centers due to increases in outpatient care.

 According to the Bureau of Labor Statistics, the mean annual income for a cardiac sonographer in 2014 was $68,390.
 This salary depends on location and employer.